weronikazak/weronikazak.github.io/blog/_posts/Other/2023-10-24-Atlassian-Codegeist.md

 date:   2023-10-24 16:10:35 +0100
 tags:
 - other
-description: "Ah, documentation.
+description: "Documentation.
 Every developer's Achilles heel.
 I can't count the number of times I've found myself switching between screens, trying to simultaneously remember what each part of my code does while documenting it."
 image: 'images/posts/Other/dione/codegeist.png'

 ---